mohammadraufzahed/password_generator_py/README.md

 # password_generator_py

-A Simple password generator written with python
+A Simple password generator is written with python

 ## Requirements

 * Python 3.9.4